LoyolaChicagoBooks/curricula/_sources/05-acm-ieee-cc/content.rst.txt

 Cracking the Math "problem" in various CS program(s)
 --------------------------------------------------------

-What are the ndergraduate computer science classes where calculus is needed as a prerequisite?
+What are the undergraduate computer science classes where calculus is needed as a prerequisite?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Calculus is often required for more advanced or specialized computer science courses, particularly those that involve continuous mathematics, algorithm analysis, or mathematical modeling.
 Here's a list of some of the courses where calculus might be used: